Statistical Consulting Service

-Members of the SCS are interested in developing longer term collaborative work with researchers in a wide variety of disciplines.
+Members of the Statistical Consulting Service are interested in developing longer term collaborative work with researchers in a wide variety of disciplines.
 Examples of such projects include but are not limited to:

 - reviewing the exposition of statistical results in proposals and manuscripts.

 - previously this has included reviewing papers by members of the following departments: Pharmacy, Zoology, Plant Pathology, Agricultural and Biosystems Engineering, Business, and Cereal Science.

 - contributing to collaborative projects throughout the duration of the research process.
 This could include visiting the laboratory or research site to better understand the research project.